Scripture for Today: II Corinthians 5:7 “For we walk by faith , not by sight.”

-Most every year growing up, our Chin-Chin had a beautiful litter of Siamese kittens.
+Most every year growing up, our Chin-Chin had a beautiful litter of kittens.
 She knew that the cardboard box full of clean rags in the hall closet was for her.
 Those sweet kittens did not look like much when first born.
 But as they grew older they also grew cuter!

 How much those newborns needed their mother, not only for nourishment but for personal hygiene and safety!
 Kittens do not open their eyes until after a week old making their dependance on their mother that much more important.
 Their vision remains poor until ten weeks old.
 These cute balls of fur stumble around and knock into things until their sight develops.